knikos/cnr-sandbox/README.md

 It assumes:

-1. You have the latest CaminoGo binaries at `$GOPATH/src/github.com/chain4travel/caminogo/build`.
-For instructions on setting up CaminoGo, see [here.](https://github.com/chain4travel/caminogo)
+1. You have the latest Camino-Node binaries at `$GOPATH/src/github.com/chain4travel/camino-node/build`.
+For instructions on setting up Camino-Node, see [here.](https://github.com/chain4travel/camino-node)
 2. The network runner direcory is at `$GOPATH/src/github.com/chain4travel/camino-network-runner`.

 To run the demo: